anlianguzova/BI_project_reticulata/README.md

 #### Quality control of different assembliers results

-Result of the TransRate quality analysis can be found in the [directory](Results/Transrate_output).
+Results of the TransRate quality control analysis can be found in the [directory](Results/Transrate_output).

-Here, we present the comparison of results obtained by different assemblers based on found single-copy metazoan orthologs (BUSCO).
+Here, we present the comparison of results obtained for different assemblers based on BUSCO analysis results.

 | Assembler      | Complete orthologs | Complete and single-copy orthologs | Complete and duplicated orthologs | Fragmented orthologs | Missing orthologs |
 | -------------- | --------------- | ------------------------------- | ------------------------------ | ----------------- | -------------- |